 - Floodplains adjacent to streams, wetlands and uplands provide exceptional habitat resources for aquatic and terrestrial life;

-For the most part the only available mapped floodplains are those shown on the Flood Insurance Rate Map provided through the National Flood Insurance Program.
-In some locations there may be additional studies available done by the US Geological Survey, Natural Resources Conservation Service, or the Army Corps of Engineers.
-If you are aware of a separate study check your municipal office for a copy or check with your ANR floodplain manager.
+The National Flood Insurance Program provides Flood Insurance Rate Maps (FIRMs) and Flood Hazard Boundary Maps .
+In some locations there may be additional relevant studies available from the US Geological Survey, Natural Resources Conservation Service, or the Army Corps of Engineers.
+If you are aware of a separate study check your municipal office for a copy or check with your ANR Floodplain Manager.

 The Flood Insurance Rate Map (FIRM) shows the extent of the “Base Flood” (the area of inundation that is the basis for the insurance program).
 The area of the base flood is regulated by the community as the legal “Special Flood Hazard Area” (SFHA).

-On the Flood Insurance Rate Map or Flood Hazard Boundary Map the Special Flood Hazard Area may be shown as a Zone A, Zone AE, Zone A 1 – A30, Zone or Zone AO in Vermont.
+On the Flood Insurance Rate Map the Special Flood Hazard Area may be shown as a Zone A, Zone AE, Zone A 1 – A30, Zone or Zone AO in Vermont.
 Within areas with detailed studies (Zone AE or Zone A1 - A30) the community may have a mapped Floodway.
 In some communities the extent of the Floodway may be shown on a separate map panel.
 Floodway Maps, where separate, can be found under "All Products" on the FEMA Map Service Center.
-Floodways identify an area that can convey the floodwater without raising the level of the water more than a foot.
+Floodways identify an area that can convey the base flood without raising the level of the water more than a foot.
 This area has a higher level of protection and is roughly where the fastest and most powerful flow occurs.

-Beyond the Special Flood Hazard Area other mapped flood zones may include Zone X (shaded), or Zone B – two names for moderate risk areas with a 0.2% annual chance of flooding (from the studied sources); and Zone X or Zone C – two names for more upland areas with minimal risk of flooding (directly from the studied sources).
+Beyond the Special Flood Hazard Area other mapped flood zones may include Zone X (shaded), or Zone B – two names for moderate risk areas with a 0.2% annual chance of flooding (from the studied sources); and Zone X or Zone C – two names for more upland areas with minimal risk of flooding from a studied stream.